Full tutorial

 Diagnostic plots

-Three functions are available for inspecting solver behaviour and vertical structure: plot_convergence(), plot_vertical_profiles(), and plot_vertical_slice().
-See the API Reference for full signatures and usage.
+Functions for inspecting solver behaviour and vertical structure (plot_convergence(), plot_vertical_profiles(), plot_vertical_slice()) are available in abltk.plotting.
+See the abl-tk documentation for full signatures and usage.

 Low-level API